guijoe/MaSoFin/README.md

 ![Alt text](https://github.com/guijoe/MaSoFin/blob/master/images/Proliferation_in_unity.PNG "Proliferation in unity")

-This repository is part of our paper submission for ECCB2020 conference.
-More on this can be found at  http://bioemergences.iscpif.fr/modelingFin/
+This repository is part of our manuscript preprint published in [BioRxiv](https://www.biorxiv.org/content/10.1101/2020.08.03.235259v1.full).
+More on this can be found [here](http://bioemergences.iscpif.fr/modelingFin/)